GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: `git` (resolved via the remote's `PATH`)

+remote.NAME.rsyncPath
+:	Path to the `rsync` binary on the host running Gerrit, used by the
+	`@PLUGIN@ repair --copy-packs` command when transferring pack files to this SSH destination.
+Set this when the Gerrit runtime user's `PATH` does not contain `rsync`, or to pin a specific build.

+	Only applies to SSH destinations.

+	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)

 remote.NAME.replicatePermissions
 :	If true, permissions-only projects and the refs/meta/config
 	branch will also be replicated to the remote site.
 These